 - (a) At the beginning of each shift during which the Personnel and Burden Carrier will be used, the operator shall check the carrier condition and inspect the tires, warning devices, lights, battery, controller, brakes, and steering mechanism.
-If the carrier is found to be in need of repair, or in any way unsafe, or contributes to an unsafe condition, the matter shall be reported immediately to the designated authority, and the carrier shall not be operated until it has been restored to safe operating condition. - (b) If during operation the carrier becomes unsafe in any way, the matter shall be reported immediately to the designated authority, and the carrier shall not be operated until it has been restored to safe operating condition. - (c) Do not make repairs or adjustments unless specifically authorized to do so. - (d) The engine shall be stopped and the operator shall leave the carrier while refueling. - (e) Spillage of oil or fuel shall be carefully and completely absorbed or evaporated and fuel tank cap replaced before starting engine.
+If the carrier is found to be in need of repair, or in any way unsafe, or contributes to an unsafe condition, the matter shall be reported immediately to the designated authority, and the carrier shall not be operated until it has been restored to safe operating condition. - (b) If, during operating the carrier becomes unsafe in any way, the matter shall be reported immediately to the designated authority, and carrier shall not be operated until it has been restored to safe operating condition. - (c) Do not make repairs or adjustments unless specifically authorized to do so. - (d) The engine shall be stopped and the operator shall leave the carrier while refueling. - (e) Spillage of oil or fuel shall be carefully and completely absorbed or evaporated and fuel tank cap replaced before starting engine. - (f) Do not operate a carrier with a leak in the fuel system or battery. - (g) Do not use open flames for checking electrolyte level in storage batteries or liquid level in fuel tanks.